HelpGiveThanks/HGTconfiguration/README.md

 1. Click on 'You are not logged in' (upper right corner).
 1. Login.
 U = admin, P = pass.
 1. Click on 'System Administrator' (upper right corner).
-1. Select 'Configure The Bug Genie' option.
+1. Select the 'Configure The Bug Genie' option.

      NOTE: If you get a magic quotes error message
      1. Click on the tab for your cPanel File Manager, which should still be showing your  .../thebuggenie folder.